ActiveState/dockron/README.md

 The dockron container will log appropriately such that you may setup log triggers to get notified if a command fails to run.
-This is especially when you are managing containers using [Papertrail](https://papertrailapp.com) and [logspout](https://github.com/progrium/logspout).
-This is infact a great reason to use dockron instead of crontab on the docker host; the scheduler is no different from that which it schedules, as all of them are docker containers, and managed in the same way.
+This is especially useful when you are managing containers using [Papertrail](https://papertrailapp.com) and [logspout](https://github.com/progrium/logspout), and as such demonstrates the reason for using dockron instead of crontab on the docker host; the scheduler is no different from that which it schedules, as all of them are docker containers, and managed in the same way.